Network

 • Download the most recent update from the PolyPulse forum.
 Do not change the name of the file.

-• Open the file manager by browsing to http://polypulse.local and upload the firmware zip to the PolyPulse.
+• Open the file manager by browsing to http://polypulse.local (or the PolyPulses IPv4 address) and upload the firmware zip to the PolyPulse.

 • Select the firmware version using the drop down and click select to apply.